The Latest Mantis vs. the Older Model

 Hands-On Review of the Original Mantis

 The Alite Mantis is a good portable model contender but is only recommended if you want a very small and lightweight chair.
 It is not particularly sturdy, but it is portable and more comfortable to lounge in than the ground.
 It does not offer any storage for additional features, but the ground is within arm's reach.
 It packs down to the size of a liter water bottle and weighs less than two pounds.
-If you're interested in a lightweight model, we recommend checking out our Top Pick for Portability, the Big Agnes Helinox Chair One.
+If you're interested in a lightweight model, we recommend checking out our Top Pick for Portability, the Helinox Chair One.

 Testers were immediately lured by the bright colors of the Mantis, but its lack of stability and comfort didn't impress us for long.